-- Parents should not use the same computer to visit adult websites –these websites are capable of installing unwanted programs on your computer if you are not careful.
-This could compromise not only yours but your child’s online security as well.
+- Parents should not use the same computer to visit adult websites –some of these websites are capable of installing unwanted programs on your computer if you are not careful.
+This could compromise not only your but your child’s online security as well.

 - Although nowadays kids are smart enough to wipe their digital footprints clean.
 But still you can try and check the history of their web browsing.
 There are programs available that can secretly record the activities on a computer.
 You may use one of these programs to monitor what’s happening on your computer.